thuchoang90/thuchoang90.github.io/_posts/2025-03-10-Install-VLSI-tools-GLIBC-problem.md

    $ cd /usr/glibc-2.31/
    $ find . -name "<name>.so*"
 ```
-Sometimes, the missing .so files are still in the `/usr/glibc-2.31/` , just not in the `lib/x86_64-linux-gnu/` one.
+Sometimes, the missing .so files are still in the `/usr/glibc-2.31/` , just not in the `lib/x86_64-linux-gnu/` one.<br/>
 If that is the case, simply create a symbolic link in the `/usr/glibc-2.31/lib/x86_64-linux-gnu/` .<br/>
 The command: `$ sudo ln -s <source file> <destination file>`